dev-launchers/strapiv4/src/plugins/googledrive/README.md

    Method: GET
    Params: id - The ID of the file to fetch.
    Response:
-   If the fileId is present
+   If the fileId is present:
    {
    "id": "1Vje2gb7z4tt_24RYBvJElmi6HQ45Rqyi",
    "name": "BigCushion_2.jpg",